Policy Number: 838

 Service on Outside Boards and with Outside Entities.
 Service on outside boards and entities or participation in professional, charitable or civic organizations outside the University may mutually benefit the organization, the community and the University.
 An employee must always remember, however, that their primary obligation is to the University, and an employee must avoid any situation where the nature or amount of outside activity could, either directly or by appearance, impair the employee's impartiality or effectiveness in performing University responsibilities.
 Professional activities generally related to the employee's position at the University, such as participation in conferences, workshops or symposia as a speaker, organizer or attendee or participating in an advisory or visiting committee, would not ordinarily present a conflict of interest as long as such matters do not unreasonably detract from the employee's fulfilling their job duties or conflict with the University's objectives or goals.
 Other outside activities, including non-partisan public service activities, generally are not part of an employee's job and should not, except on an occasional basis, be carried out during normal working time or involve the use of University resources, unless the employee is asked to perform such service by the University or the University has approved such activity.
 Even in connection with the most worthy outside activities, employees should be sure that they do not state or imply that they are speaking for the University.
 Consulting arrangements (with or without pay) or other outside business interests where there is a risk of an actual or potential conflict of interest must be disclosed in writing to and discussed with one's supervisor.
 (Issues of conflict of interest and commitment in such consulting arrangements for faculty are discussed in greater detail in Policy No. 216-97.)

 For all other employees, an individual with an actual or potential conflict of interest should make a timely, full and truthful disclosure in writing of all relevant facts and circumstances so that the University can adequately evaluate the conflict and determine the appropriate management plan.
 If an actual or potential conflict of interest arises (or if facts and circumstances change relating to the management of a conflict), the employee must make an immediate written disclosure.
-The disclosure should be to the employee's immediate supervisor, who may also seek guidance from the Provost, the appropriate Vice President, the Office of Human Resources or the Office of the General Counsel.
+The disclosure should be to the employee's immediate supervisor, who may also seek guidance from the Provost; the appropriate Vice President; the Office of Ethics, Compliance and Enterprise Risk; the Office of Human Resources or the Office of the General Counsel.
 (Actual or potential conflicts involving the President, Provost or Vice Presidents shall be reported to the General Counsel pursuant to the conflict of interest policy of the Board of Trustees and handled according to that policy.)
 The supervisor and the employee should craft an appropriate written plan to manage any conflict (which may include disqualification of the employee from the particular decision), and the supervisor must review the nature of the conflict and the proposed plan with and obtain the approval in writing of the supervisor's manager on the handling of the conflict.
 Any issues involving an actual or potential conflict of interest that cannot be satisfactorily resolved at that level or about which the manager wishes guidance must be referred to the Provost or appropriate Vice President for resolution.
 The Provost or Vice Presidents may implement more extensive reporting and disclosure requirements for operations under their oversight or control, including annual affirmative certifications/disclosures.

 II.
 Responsible Official and Key Offices to Contact Regarding the Policy and its Implementation